RainbowVille/minegasm/docs/index.md

 | **1.13**.2 | [25.0.223](http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.13.2.html)     | 11\* | [minegasm-0.4.0-1.13.2-Forge-25.0.223.jar](https://github.com/RainbowVille/minegasm/releases/download/v0.4.0/minegasm-0.4.0-1.13.2-Forge-25.0.223.jar)         |
 | ~~**1.12**.2~~ | [14.23.5.2859](http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.12.2.html) | 11\* | [~~minegasm-0.4.0-1.12.2-Forge-14.23.5.2859.jar~~](https://github.com/RainbowVille/minegasm/releases/download/v0.4.0/minegasm-0.4.0-1.12.2-Forge-14.23.5.2859.jar) |

+Notes:
-*) For version 1.12&ndash;1.16, you need to set your Minecraft installation to use Java 11 or later instead of the bundled Java 8.
+* For version 1.12&ndash;1.16, you need to set your Minecraft installation to use Java 11 or later instead of the bundled Java 8.
+* The mod for v1.12.2 is reported to be broken.

 Old releases can be found on the [release page](./releases).